keras-team/keras-cv/.github/API_DESIGN.md

 abbreviations `bbox` and `segm` are often used.
 In KerasCV, we will *not* be using these abbreviations.
 This is done to ensure full consistency in our naming convention.
-While the team is fond of the abbreviation `bbox`, we are loss fond of `segm`.
+While the team is fond of the abbreviation `bbox`, we are less fond of `segm`.
 In order to ensure full consistency, we have decided to use the full names for label types in our code base.

 # Preprocessing Layers